emberjs/website/source/blog/2018-03-26-ember-3-1-released.md

 #### Lazy Relationship Payloads (1 of 4)

-[#5230](https://github.com/emberjs/data/pull/5230) [BUGFIX] enable lazy-relationship payloads to work with polymorphic relationships
+Due to [implementation details](https://github.com/emberjs/data/pull/5230) in the parsing of lazy relationships, polymorphic relationships were not supported, causing newly encountered polymorphic types to dereference previous payloads.
+This issue is now addressed.

 #### Ember Data Feature Flag Removal (2 of 4)